potassco/clorm/docs/clorm/predicate.rst

   that the names of all predicate/complex-terms must begin with a lower-case letter and can contain only alphanumeric characters or underscore.
-Unless overriden, Clorm will automatically generate a predicate name for a ``Predicate`` sub-class by transforming the class name based on some simple rules:
+Unless overriden, Clorm will automatically generate a predicate name for a :class:`~clorm.Predicate` sub-class by transforming the class name based on some simple rules:

   * If the first letter is a lower-case character then this is a valid predicate name so the name is left unchanged (e.g., ``myPredicate`` =>